zeyang-shen/maggie/README.md

 [This project is licensed under GNU GPL v3](https://github.com/zeyang-shen/maggie/blob/master/LICENSE)

 ## Contributors
-MAGGIE was developed primarily by Zeyang Shen, with contributions and suggestions by Chris Benner, Marten Hoeksema, and Zhengyu Ouyang.
-Supervision for the project was provided by Christopher K. Glass.
+MAGGIE was developed primarily by Zeyang Shen, with contributions and suggestions by Marten Hoeksema, and Zhengyu Ouyang.
+Supervision for the project was provided by Christopher K. Glass and Chris Benner.